ovictory1996/A-Data-Driven-Insight-into-Coffee-Sales-and-Customer-Preferences/README.md

 ## Data Analysis:
 •	The following pivot tables and chat were created:
- - Top 10 Customer by Reven
+ - Top 10 Customer by Revenue
- - WeekDay by no of  Revenue
- - Location by No of Revenue
+ - Monthly Sales By Coffee type
- - Weekday by Sum of Revenue
+ - Coffee type by Revenue
- - Product by No of Revenue
+ - Roast Type by Revenue
- - Month  by Sum of Revenue
+ - Country by Revenue
- - Hours by No of transactio